holepunchto/bare-cov/README.md

 #### temp-dir
 Directory where raw v8 coverage reports will be saved (default: `./{reportsDir}/tmp`)

+*WARNING: This directory will be deleted before running the command*

 #### skip-full
 Hide files with 100% coverage (default: `false`)